shd327/Employee-Tracker/README.md

 ## Usage
 * Ensure all depencies and above steps are fulfilled
-* Navigate to the working directory and open a terminal and run the below command
+* Navigate to the /db directory and open a terminal and run the below command
 ```
 mysql -u root -p
 ```